rundtstykker/MITM-injection-HTTP-layer-7-manipulation-/README.md

 ## Getting Started
 To run this program, you should already be MITM from your target.
 You can achieve the MITM by launching an ARP spoof attack on the network.

+## Running the program
+Written in python 2.7, make sure to use the appropriate interrupter.
+Inject whatever code you wish by modifying the appropriate line.
+The sameple code is a BEEF hook command within the XXS beef framework.

 ## Credits